0141 374 2342

 The Venue...an essential wedding tip

-This is the one thing that you need to book quickly, as good venues get booked up early, especially for summer months at the weekend.
-If you don’t have time to wait, then consider a midweek or winter wedding.
+Let’s face it, not many weddings happen without a venue.
+So, this is the one thing that you need to book early, as popular venues get booked up sometimes years in advance, especially for the summer months at the weekend.
+If you just can’t wait to get married, then consider a midweek or winter wedding.

-The band are another element that it is advisable to get sorted asap.
+The band are another element that can make or break a wedding, so get the band sorted asap.
 Try to see the band playing and once booked, keep in regular contact to ensure your booking stays in their calendar.

 I am biased, but a Scottish piper will add something special to your day that you and your guests will carry with you for ever.